Written by Julian Pössnicker on April 2021

 For YouTube, the HDR formats Rec.2020 ST2084 and Rec.2020 HLG are suitable for HDR delivery.

 When the video is rendered in a Quicktime format such as DNX-HR in DaVinci Resolve the needed metadata is available.
 But the file sizes can be too big for upload and the metadata can be lost or changed when you render or convert your video with Adobe`s media encoder.
 The metadata tells YouTube in which format the video is mastered.
 When the metadata is wrong, the video will probably look wrong.
-So, a way is needed to convert to a YouTube-friendly and compressed format that saves the right metadata.
+So, a way to convert to a YouTube-friendly and compressed format that saves the correct metadata is needed.

 YouTube uses the so-called vp9 codec for 4K video.
 Vp9 encoded videos can be uploaded and displayed with 10bits per color channel on YouTube which is very important for HDR video.
 Also, the codec is much smaller than other 10bit codecs such as ProRes 422 or DNX-HR.
 Sadly, that vp9 is not an option in the render settings in DaVinci Resolve or the Media Encoder.